QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 ##### Tips for Dutch people
 1. Dress well, dark suit and a tie is the safest option.

+#### Tips for Lithuanian people
+1. It is okay to dress less formally in some sectors or happenings, especially in IT it is not common for people to dress for example in jeans and a shirt.

 ### Gift giving